Digital defense dynasty

 But in the end, "Central Florida's experience really made the difference," Williams said.
 "They've been there and done that.
 They knew the tips and tricks and despite losing five seniors, they did a great job passing down knowledge to the new recruits."

-Raytheon will bring the winning team to Washington, D.C., this summer, to tour some of our nation's top research and national security cyber sites.
+Raytheon is bringing the winning UCF team to Washington, D.C., July 26-28, to tour some of our nation's top research and national security cyber sites.

 After University of Central Florida 's top finish, Brigham Young University placed second and DePaul University placed third.